Ijebusoma/Fullstack-JS/README.md

 ## Fullstack-JS
 Javascript is everywhere and basically it's going to be around for a long time, that's enough reason for anyone to get their hands dirty with it I guess.
-So I decided to put together a pool of resources mostly articles I come across while building and breakaing stuff.
+So I decided to put together a pool of resources that I find helpful while building and breaking stuff.

 ### ARTICLES & REFERENCES
 * [How to set up Webpack](https://scotch.io/tutorials/setting-up-webpack-for-any-project)